 6. Shanghai Oriental Pearl TV Tower

-The Oriental Pearl is a beautiful and unique tower located in Shanghai and which perfectly compliments the city’s unique skyline.
+The Oriental Pearl is a beautiful and unique tower located in Shanghai and which perfectly complements the city’s unique skyline.
 The building rises to a height of 468 meters (1535 ft) and was officially opened in 1994.
 The design of this building is quite special consisting of three braces, various columns and large spheres.

 For tourists head up the various sightseeing floors with some located at 351m, 263m and 259m.
 And for travel photographers head across the Huangpu River where you’ll be able to capture incredible skyline shots.